leolanese/Angular18-Search-Sort-Filter-Pagination-ClientSide-ServerSide/README.md

 I'm using modern function Interceptors (Angular 15+) this contribute to a better tree-shakability due to their simplicity, reduced overhead, and a more direct approach to handling HTTP requests

 - PreloadingStrategy: `Lazy-Loading` & `Tree-Shaking`
-I'm implementing `Preloading` technique using `provideRouter(routes, withPreloading(PreloadAllModules))` to improve performance by splitting the application.
+I'm implementing `Preloading` technique provideRouter(routes, withPreloading(PreloadAllModules)).
 Also using standAlone Components and `.inject()` to help tree-shaking.
 Results: This technique allows my App to load lazy-loaded modules in the background while the user is interacting with the currently loaded module